markmoxon/elite-source-code-library/versions/c64/README.md

 * [4-reference-binaries](4-reference-binaries) contains the correct binaries for each variant, so we can verify that our assembled output matches the reference.

 * [5-compiled-game-disks](5-compiled-game-disks) contains the final output of the build process: a d64 disk image that contains the compiled game and which can be run on real hardware or in an emulator.

+## Flicker-free Elite

+This repository also includes a flicker-free version, which incorporates the backported flicker-free ship-drawing routines from the BBC Master, as well as a fix for planets so they no longer flicker.
+The flicker-free code is in a separate branch called `flicker-free`, and apart from the code differences for reducing flicker, this branch is identical to the main branch and the same build process applies.

+The annotated source files in the `flicker-free` branch contain both the original Firebird code and all of the modifications for flicker-free Elite, so you can look through the source to see exactly what's changed.
+Any code that I've removed from the original version is commented out in the source files, so when they are assembled they produce the flicker-free binaries, while still containing details of all the modifications.
+You can find all the diffs by searching the sources for `Mod:`.

+For more information on flicker-free Elite, see the [hacks section of the accompanying website](https://elite.bbcelite.com/hacks/flicker-free_elite.html).

+Note that the `flicker-free` branch contains the same code changes as the [flicker-free Commodore 64 Elite](https://github.com/markmoxon/c64-elite-flicker-free) repository.
+However, in this repository the modifications are integrated into the original source code and the whole game is rebuilt, while in the other repository the changes are patched into the game binary.
+The end result is exactly the same, but this repository is much easier to follow if you want to explore the modifications.

 ## Building Commodore 64 Elite from the source